rizqo46/image-processing-go/README.md

 # How to Run The Server

 ## Run Manual
+To run manual localy, install dependency first.
 This project use OpenCV and [gocv](https://github.com/hybridgroup/gocv) for image processing.
 I use this [installation](https://github.com/hybridgroup/gocv?tab=readme-ov-file#how-to-install) instruction to install on my local machine.

 **Note**: If you run on linux machine and getting error on installation you may need to edit the makefile, check this [issue](https://github.com/hybridgroup/gocv/issues/978) on github fo the instruction.